 Along with that, Vietnam needs to proactively plan for water use on transboundary rivers based on monitoring and cooperation with countries sharing water resources in sharing information, monitoring data, and operating and exploiting water resources; improving and restoring degraded, depleted and polluted rivers, protecting water resources, protecting and sustainably developing aquatic resources and important wetland ecosystems.

-On the other hand, central and local levels need to increase investment, upgrade, improve water use efficiency, ensure water resource security, proactively provide water for sectors and fields: daily life, industry, agriculture, energy, transportation and other water-using sectors.
+On the other hand, central and local levels need to increase investment, upgrade, improve water use efficiency, ensure water resource security, and proactively provide water for sectors and fields: domestic use, industry, agriculture, energy, transportation and other water-using sectors.

-In particular, increase investment, upgrade and improve indicators to ensure water resource security in wastewater collection, treatment and drainage; strengthen international cooperation activities, technology transfer; operate a system of indicators to monitor and evaluate national water resource security.
+In particular, increase investment, upgrade, and improve indicators to ensure water resource security in wastewater collection, treatment, and drainage; strengthen international cooperation activities and technology transfer; and operate a system of indicators to monitor and evaluate national water resource security.

 Source